cesareferrari/Sprint-Challenge-React-Smurfs/README.md

 Demonstrate your understanding of this Sprint's concepts by answering the following free-form questions.
 Edit this document to include your answers after each question.
 Make sure to leave a blank line above and below your answer so it is clear and easy to read by your project manager.

 - [ ] Explain the differences between `client-side routing` and `server-side routing`.

+    In `server-side routing`, routes are handled by the web server.
+    Requests to the server for a particular route will result in the server sending back the all the data that is hosted at that route and this will cause a page refresh on the browser, so all the elements on the page are reloaded.

+    In client-side routing, routes are handled by the application in the browser.
+    Requests to the server are only for the data that is needed and not for the whole page.
+    With `client-side routing`, the whole page is not refreshed between requests, but only the portion of the page with the new data is refreshed.

 - [ ] Which HTTP methods can be mapped to the CRUD acronym that we use when interfacing with APIs/Servers.

+    CRUD means Create, Read, Update and Delete.
+    The HTTP methods that are associated with each operations are:

+    - Create: POST
+    - Read: GET
+    - Update: PUT
+    - Delete: DELETE

 - [ ] Mention three tools we can use to make AJAX requests.

+    - `Promise` objects
+    - the browser `fetch API`
+    - the `axios` library

 ## Project Set Up